fluent/fluent-bit-docs/output/http.md

     URI   /something
 ```

-By default, the URI becomes tag of the message, the original tag is ignore.
-To retain the tag, multiple configuration sections has to be made based and flush to different URIs.
+By default, the URI becomes tag of the message, the original tag is ignored.
+To retain the tag, multiple configuration sections have to be made based and flush to different URIs.

-Another approach we also support is the sending the original message tag in a configurabled header.
-It's up to the receiver to do what it want with that header field: parse it and use it as the tag for example.
+Another approach we also support is the sending the original message tag in a configurable header.
+It's up to the receiver to do what it wants with that header field: parse it and use it as the tag for example.
 With fluend http plugin, it's straightforward.

 To configure this behaviour, add this config: